CBEP-SoCB-Details/LCWMD_Monitoring/Analysis/DO_Analysis_Summary.md

 days are highly autocorrelated – over 95%.
 Once you take into account air temperature and time of year, neither site nor year ends up as statistically significant.
-Note that this conflicts with results of the analysis of exceedences, where both site and year mattered.
+Note that this conflicts with results of the analysis of exceedances, where both site and year mattered.

 ## We Explore a Larger Model